tannuchoudhary/Interview-prep/BNY/questionsAsked.md

 # 7.1 Why should we hire you?

  the most important thing which I believe I have is, I am striver and I am always hungry to learn, I am passionate about work, I am passionate about life, and this is not just true in the field of computer science, I am passionate towards learning every aspect of life
-* whether it is note of music
-* whether it is line of poem
-* whether it is base case of a recursive program
-* Or it is dry running a code of graph data structure
-* whether it is a psychology, that how people think
-* whether it is move of chess
-* or whether it is understanding that what next move my opponent is going to play

 and If you give me an opportunity to prove myself that I have that hunger, I have that zeal in me than I promise you that I will prove you that your decision of selecting me was not wrong.